RobinHoover.com

 HUMANE BORDERS' DEATH MAP

-Crime, kidnapping and extortion are the big problems that migrants face as they cross through Mexico.
-All of Mexico is Narco territory , it is a reality that can not be denied and that the government itself confirms it.
-There is not a single state where a criminal organization is not established.
-Here is a map of how these Cartels are organized since 2017 in mexican territory.
+Crime, kidnapping, and extortion are significant challenges that migrants face as they navigate through Mexico, highlighting the urgent need for immigration reform focused on creating humane borders.
+All of Mexico is Narco territory, a reality that cannot be denied and is confirmed by the government itself.
+There is not a single state where a criminal organization is absent, making the need for migrant safety resources even more critical.
+Here is a map detailing how these Cartels have been organized since 2017 in Mexican territory, underscoring that migrants matter in the ongoing discussion about migration.

 HUMANE BORDERS' DEATH MAP